 Inline assembly in Arm Compiler 6 must be written in GNU assembly syntax.
 Inline assembly in Arm Compiler 5 is written in armasm syntax.
-If you have inline assembly written in armasm syntax, you must modify this to use GNU assembly syntax.
+If you have inline assembly written in armasm syntax, you must modify the armasm syntax assembly to use GNU assembly syntax.